monkeyark/cs418/README.md

 1. What is the input format of the DCEL?
 All need to convert to points and line segment eventually?
 2. Test case?
 3. OpenGL is NOT a library.
 I has different window manager (glew, glut, SDL) not cross-platform
+4. If the trapezoid is bounded on the left (the right, respectively) by a vertical edge from the input planar subdivision, let leftp (rightp, respectively) denote the lower endpoint of that edge.
+What is the lower endpoint?
+5.